 i.
-An employee shall be entitled to receive his/her vacation in an unbroken period unless otherwise mutually agreed upon between the employee concerned and the Employer.
+An employee shall be entitled to receive their vacation in an unbroken period unless otherwise mutually agreed upon between the employee concerned and the Employer.
 Vacation time will be used in full or half day increments only.

 Employees anticipating a requirement for an extension to their total vacation entitlement, due to exceptional circumstances, in the next vacation year are entitled to carry over two (2) weeks of their current vacation entitlement.
 Where exceptional circumstances do not exist, an employee may carry over two (2) weeks of their current vacation entitlement with approval of the employee's supervisor.
 In both of the preceding situations the carry over should be applied for at the same time as the request for annual vacation and must be taken in the next vacation year.
-Any changes to the carryover entitlement shall be subject to the approval of the supervisor.
 The value of the carried week will be pegged to the prevailing contract at the time the week of vacation is taken.